Accredited Online Radiologic Technology Programs

 While many aspiring RTs choose to enroll in traditional, on-campus educational programs, there’s a growing array of accredited distance-based programs.
 These allow students to complete their core coursework online while completing in-person training at approved facilities close to their homes.
 While not all students will thrive in this type of setting, online programs allow for more scheduling flexibility, which can be attractive to working professionals, those with familial responsibilities, or people who live in rural regions.

-This guide explores online radiologic technologist programs, including the typical coursework, tuition, and other relevant information.
+This guide explores online radiologic technologist programs, including the typical coursework and other relevant information.

 Admissions Requirements for Online Radiologic Technologist Programs

-To gain admission to an online radiologic technologist program, the requirements mirror those of their on-campus counterparts.
-Derived from real online RT programs, applicants are typically expected to submit:
+The requirements for admission to an online radiologic technologist program mirror those of their on-campus counterparts.
+Derived from real online RT programs, applicants are typically expected to submit the following:

 • Completed application and fee